 - The entire organization will look and feel more cohesive to the customer being on-point with their specific needs

-ConclusionWhen selecting a CRM vendor and system for your application, it’s critical to pick one that will satisfy the specific needs of your business.
-Unfortunately, there many vendors who require you to force fit your business model to their out-of-the box software.
-There are others who have partners who will perform the customizations at a higher cost…and then continue charging you in the future when your system needs modification.
-When you have a 2 vendor (partner) solution, there can be a gray area of responsibility to the client and in many cases, there is the potential for finger-pointing on who will be held accountable.
-At Clear C2, we offer a solution-based consultative approach that focuses on configuring/customizing our software to fit our client’s business model and processes.
-Also, since we do not outsource any part of our solution and provide our own professional services, we can deliver the appropriate expertise while being held accountable…even well after the initial implementation has been completed.
+ConclusionWhen selecting a CRM vendor, it’s critical to pick one that will meet the specific needs of your business.
+Unfortunately, many vendors will force-fit your business model to their out-of-the-box software.
+Others have partners who perform the customizations at a higher cost and continue charging when your system needs modifications.
+When you have a two vendor (partner) solution, there can be a gray area of responsibility to the client.
+And often, there is the potential for finger-pointing on who is accountable.
+At Clear C2, we offer a consultative approach that focuses on configuring/customizing our software to fit our client’s business model and processes.
+We do not outsource any part of our solution and provide our own professional services.
+We deliver the appropriate expertise while being held accountable…even well after the initial implementation has been completed.
 Give us a call.
 We’d love to help your business grow.